dotnet/docs/docs/languages/csharp/expression-trees-interpreting.md

 ## Extending from this sample

 The sample deals with only the most rudimentary expression trees.
-The code I've displayed in this section only handles constant integers and the binary `+` operator.
+The code you've seen in this section only handles constant integers and the binary `+` operator.
 As a final sample, let's update the visitor to handle a more complicated expression.
 Let's make it work for this: